guardian/data-lake-alerts/README.md

 The simplest option is to run the monitoring task on a daily basis, using a Scheduled Event.

-1. Add a CloudWatch rule to the repo's CloudFormation template.
-    1. The input event should look something like this:
+1. Add a new Target to the `MonitoringSchedule` (in cfn.yaml).
+It should look something like this:

     ```
+    - Arn: !GetAtt Lambda.Arn
+      Id: ios-friction-screen-scheduler
+      Input: |
         {
           "featureId": "friction_screen",
           "platformId": "ios"
         }
     ```

 However, as this monitoring task runs as a lambda function, it's possible to use a different trigger event (e.g. another lambda) to invoke the function with the relevant input event.